 Paying by card is quickest and easiest.

-It can take up to 8 weeks to process a Blue Badge application once we have the required documents.
+We aim to process your application within 12 weeks once we have the required documents.

 There are a number of reasons your blue badge may not have arrived yet, for example if:

 - we received your application less than 12 weeks ago

 - you saved your online application instead of fully submitting it.

 If you applied online, check that you received an email confirming that your application was successfully submitted.
 Make sure you check your email's spam or junk folder.

 If you've checked everything and you still haven't had a confirmation email after 24 hours, you can call us on 03000 41 62 62 to check whether or not we've received your application.
 If we haven't had your application, you will need to apply again.

 If you haven't sent the correct documents, we will contact you and your application will be on hold for 28 days to allow you time to send them to us.
 After 28 days, if we haven't heard from you, your application will be closed.

 If it's over 12 weeks since you submitted your application and you haven't heard from us, you can call us on 03000 41 62 62 to check the progress of your application.
 Please have the applicant's details ready when you call so that our advisors can help you more quickly.